Strippit FC1000/3 Machine

 I Recommend that Machines Wired for 230 Volts have the

-incoming voltage at 220 to 230 Maximum!
+incoming voltage at 220 to 230 Maximum!!!

 I Recommend that Machines Wired for 460 Volts have the

-incoming voltage at 440 to 460 Maximum!
+incoming voltage at 440 to 460 Maximum!!!

 If your Voltage is Higher, Reduce it!
-Get the Power Company to Change Transformer-Taps on your Power Poles Outside.
+Get Power Company to Change Transformer-Taps on your Power Poles Outside.
 Some Shops also have their Own Inside/Outside Transformers for the whole building, have your Electrician or Power Company Change the Taps in it if Necessary.

 Interesting enough, this can be done with 2 or 3 Transformers.
-These are made by many Manufactures like Grainger, Acme, G.E., Federal-Pacfic, and many others.
-Consult the Transformer Manufacturer and a Good Industrial Electrician for more information on Model Selection & Installation.
+These are made by many Manufactures like McMaster-Carr, Grainger, Acme, Sola, G.E., Federal-Pacfic, and others.
+Consult Transformer Manufacturer and a Good Industrial Electrician for more information on

 The Last Machine I Installed, I added 2 Acme Buck-Transformers to Servos, and it only cost $600.